Run-and-Tumble Dynamics and Zeno--Anti-Zeno Transition in Biased Quantum Trajectories

-This Letter explores the idea of run-and-tumble motion in quantum trajectories \cite{dirac_zitterbewegung_1973} of a two-level quantum system (qubit) under simultaneous coherent driving and continuous detection with feedback.
-We show that the qubit quantum trajectories on the Bloch sphere coarse-grains to a Fokker–Planck equation identical to that of a persistent run-and-tumble particle in a bounded domain.
-The approximation becomes more accurate as the noise becomes large.
-This mathematical equivalence links two disparate systems in physical time: second-scale active motion and sub-microsecond open quantum evolution.
-This mapping is significant for two reasons.
-First, it allows us to import statistical results from the active matter literature to shed insights into the statistics of the quantum trajectory.
-Second, it provides a physical interpretation of the Quantum Zeno effect in terms of active transport: the freezing of the quantum state corresponds to the trapping of an active particle when its propulsion velocity exceeds its active speed.
-The discrete space quantum system we consider exhibits structural similarity to the non-CPTP map presented in \cite{antonov_engineering_2025}, which studied quantum active matter in continious-variable systems.
+The significance of this mapping is twofold.
+First, it allows us to import the extensive analytical toolbox of classical active matter to characterize the statistics of the quantum trajectory, providing solutions that are otherwise difficult to derive.
+Second, it offers a novel physical interpretation of the Quantum Zeno effect in terms of active transport: the ``freezing" of the quantum state is revealed to be dynamically equivalent to the trapping of an active particle, a phenomenon that occurs precisely when the drift velocity exceeds the tumbling rate.

-To validate this disparate connection, we analyze the different phases of the steady state distribution for (i) the p-RTP model in a bounded domain $x \in [-\ell,\ell]$ and (ii) a specific setup of the averaged Liouvillian superoperator of a continuously monitored two-level qubit with feedback/bias.
-The characteristic equation governing the steady-state distribution $P(x)$ and the averaged Liouvillian superoperator of the feedback-controlled density matrix ($\rho$) takes the form of a cubic equation in Weistereiss form:

-Where the discriminant $\Delta_t = -4p^3 - 27q^2 < 0$ ensures real roots, a necessary condition for a physical probability density in the presence of reflective boundaries.
-In what follows, we first discuss the explicit results of the p-RTP and its steady-state solutions.
-Later, we discuss our qubit model and its connection to the run-and-tumble dynamics.

-\textit{{Classical Model: Persistent RTP in a Bounded Domain–}} We consider a particle moving in one dimension $x \in [-\ell, \ell]$ with persistent motion described with the Langevin equation:

-where $v_d$ is a constant propulsion velocity, $v$ is the active speed, and $s(t) \in {-1, 1}$ is a noise flipping at Poisson rate $\lambda$.
-Here, $dW_t$ is a zero mean Wiener process satisfying Ito-rule $dW_t^2 = dt$.
-The corresponding stationary Fokker-Planck equation with zero-flux reflective boundary conditions \cite{malakar_steady_2018} give the stationary distribution $P(x)$.
-Fig. \eqref{fig:maxwell_demon_trajectory}(a) shows a typical trajectory of p-RTP where the instantaneous internal state and also the noise combined determines the local direction of the particle.